I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 If your maxi dress happens to have spaghetti straps, you can easily layer a short-sleeved tee underneath so you can wear it to a temple.

 Again do not buy any that are polyester!
-I’ve listed a bunch of cute options below made out of rayon, cotton, or viscose that breathe!
-This one is on sale for only $30!
+I’ve listed a bunch of cute options made out of rayon, cotton, or viscose that breathe: MAXI DRESS LIST.

 Long Sleeve Linen or Cotton Button-Down Shirt